 Person vs. Technology

-This is a type of conflict where the protagonist faces a man-made invention like the machine or a robot.
+This is a type of conflict where the protagonist faces a man-made invention like a machine or a robot.
 This is common among science fiction stories like The Terminator—a 1984 film starring Arnold Schwarzenegger—which is about a cyborg assassin traveling from different points in time to kill a woman.

 The Man vs Machine conflict can also be seen in The Matrix, a film by the Wachowskis and starring Keanu Reeves, Carrie-Anne Moss, and Laurence Fishburne.
 It tells the story of Neo (Reeves), a computer hacker who is taken to an underworld by Trinity (Moss) where he meets Morpheus (Fishburne) and learns about a computer-generated world that controls humans.
 After discovering the truth, Neo joins a rebellion against the Machines.